Infertility Treatment Devices Market Size and Share

 Infertility Treatment Devices Market Analysis by Mordor Intelligence

-The infertility treatment devices market is valued at USD 2.21 billion in 2025 and is projected to reach USD 3.21 billion by 2030, reflecting a 7.78% CAGR.
+The infertility treatment devices market size is expected to grow from USD 2.21 billion in 2025 to USD 2.37 billion in 2026 and is forecast to reach USD 3.39 billion by 2031 at 7.39% CAGR over 2026-2031.
 Consistent global infertility prevalence, the rapid rollout of AI-enabled embryo-selection tools, and broader reimbursement in high-income nations underpin this expansion.
 Automation has become the core theme, with robotics streamlining in-vitro fertilization (IVF) workflows and driving down per-cycle labor costs while boosting laboratory throughput.
 Premium centers in North America and Western Europe prioritize fully integrated AI platforms, whereas clinics in Asia-Pacific focus on affordable modular upgrades that bridge manual and automated steps.
 Industry consolidation has accelerated because scale and software talent increasingly dictate product development velocity and regulatory readiness.

 Key Report Takeaways